risinek/esp32-wifi-penetration-tool/README.md

 Legacy method using `make` is not supported by this project.

-## Contributing
-Feel free to contribute.
-Don't hestitate to refactor current code base.
-Please stick to Doxygen notation when commenting new functions and files.
-This project is mainly build for educational and demonstration purposes of ESP32 platform and Wi-Fi attacks implementations, so verbose documentation is welcome.

 ## Documentation
 ### API reference
 This project uses Doxygen notation for documenting components API and implementation.
 Doxyfile is included so if you want to generate API reference, just run `doxygex` from root directory.
 It will generate HTML API reference into `doc/api/html`.